 Examining data from other countries is useful in selecting a range of ultimate assumptions for the low-cost and high-cost alternatives.
 Historical TFRs during the period 1980-2013 that were reported to the United Nations are shown for 24 countries in table 1.2.
-The TFRs for the most recent year shown in the table range from 2.3 in India to 1.3 in Greece, Portugal, and Spain.
-However, if India is excluded from the comparison, the highest TFR is 2.1 for Mexico followed by 2.0 for France, Ireland, and New Zealand.
-Although the TFR in the industrialized countries has been observed at levels as low as the 1.2 to 1.5 range, the cultural and economic climate in the U.S. makes it highly unlikely that our TFR will go to the level of 1.7 achieved in 1976 for any sustained period.
+The TFRs for the most recent year shown in the table range from 1.3 for Greece, Portugal, and Spain to 2.3 for India.
+If India is excluded from the comparison, the highest TFR is 2.1 for Mexico followed by 2.0 for France, Ireland, and New Zealand.
+Although the TFR in the industrialized countries has been observed at levels as low as the 1.2 to 1.5 range, the cultural and economic climate in the U.S. makes it highly unlikely that our TFR will return to the level of 1.7 achieved in 1976 for any sustained period.
 Thus, the Trustees assume an ultimate TFR for the high-cost scenario of 1.8 children per woman.
 Using the range of past experience for the United States and other countries as a guide, the Trustees assume an ultimate TFR for the low-cost scenario of 2.2 children per woman.